httpie/cli/docs/README.md

 }
 ```

-Starting with 3.0, we have embedded a mini language inside HTTPie's own syntax to
+Starting with 3.0, we have created a mini language in HTTPie's own syntax to
-build complex JSON with ease.
+build complex JSON objects with ease.
 This syntax was inspired by the [JSON form](https://www.w3.org/TR/html-json-forms/)
-proposal for HTML, though we have changed a lot of parts to offer the best experience
+proposal for HTML, though we have changed a lot of parts to offer the best experience.
-and reduce the number of typing-caused failures.

 #### Introduction